 11-Step Product Launch Checklist

 As strange as it sounds, having a solid product is only step one on a product launch checklist.
-You can have the most excellent product to offer, with features and offerings that far surpass anything your competitors provide.
+You can have the most excellent product, with features and offerings that surpass anything your competitors provide.
 However, if the brand does not adhere to the qualitative steps outlined in the product launch checklist below, it may not get the market response and adoption it deserves.

 This 11-step product launch checklist will discuss a few essential steps, actionable insights, questions, and testing metrics that must be included on any new product launch checklist.
 Let’s dive in.